 Introduction of the TellJo pilot, using an online screening tool that residents can access by completing a simple online questionnaire showing them how to request a fair repayment plan with the Councils, get discounts on their utility bills and receive debt advice.
 The tool also provides signposting to third sector organisations offering support for those dealing with issues including mental health conditions, drug or alcohol problems, or domestic abuse.

-The UKSPF Investment Plan sets out that funding is to be used to embed and expand the TellJO pilot and expand the provision and use of the LIFT platform in 2023/24.
+The UKSPF Investment Plan sets out that funding is to be used to embed the proactive programme and to embed this in Resident Services to help support and prevent homelessness.

 • Homelessness: